BLINCdev/brachIOplexus/README.md

 * __brachIOplexus_installer_V1.zip:__ A standalone installer file that can be used to install the software without having to dig into the source code or install visual studio.
 Also available from the [releases tab](https://github.com/blincdev/brachIOplexus/releases)
 * __MTT GUI.sln:__ The main visual studio project file for opening the source code.
 The project was built in Visual Studio Express 2015.

+NOTE: If you want to modify the project files in Visual Studio Express 2015 you will need to unblock  brachIOplexus-master.zip before extracting as described in the [following guide](https://blogs.msdn.microsoft.com/delay/p/unblockingdownloadedfile/).

 ## Contributing
 You can share your experience, new design, ideas, feature requests, or questions by contacting us through the [BLINCdev website](https://blincdev.ca/).